 The shuttle was picking us up at the visitor center at 6:30am to take us to Scholfield Pass.
 As such we gave ourselves 30 mins to get ready and 30 mins to make it to town.
 We piled in the large van operated by Dolly’s which dropped us off around 7:30 after we bounced along the dirt road between the forested mountains.
 Our early departure provided many deer sightings and even two moose!

 So the signs on the road were similar to the ones on the yesterday’s hike near town.
 They basically encouraged people to park well before necessary.
-In this case, the road appeared to be blocked and closed.
+In this case, the road appeared blocked and closed.
 Our drive swerved right around the signs and kept going!
 We finally stopped at the third roadblock where avalanche debris impeded the way.

 Anyway, I don’t think we missed much…maybe an old log cabin.
 Our trek took us up to a view, down through a meadow, and soon we found ourselves weaving our way through chest high wildflowers.
 After crossing a few creeks without bridges, we met up with Schofield Park Trail which connected at a junction to West Maroon Pass Trail where we prepared for our climb.